 Jesus, you summoned up your last ounce of energy to complete your mission for my sake.
 Thank you.

 For your love does not apply solely to my life after death.
 Your love is concerned with every situation in my life now.
 Never should I live in darkness, with a shadow hanging over my head; when I surrender each difficulty into your hands, the light of your grace shines on all seemingly unsolvable problems.
 Thank you, Jesus.

 And Jesus, help me never to harm anybody.

-Jesus, you loved me so much that even if I were the only person in the history of the world who needed redemption, you would have died for me.
+Jesus, you loved me so much that even if I were the only person who needed redemption, you would have died for me.
 “The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me.”
-(Gal 2:20, NIV)
+(Gal 2:20, NIV) Thank you, Lord.